mohziyaf-lgtm/milestone-data-quality-systems-analysis/Milestone_Data_Quality_SQL_Library.md

 ---

-*Synthetic dataset and query library prepared as supporting evidence for the Milestone Data Quality Systems Analysis.
+*Note: Synthetic dataset and query library prepared as supporting evidence for the Milestone Data Quality Systems Analysis.
 All data is fabricated for demonstration of method; figures are reproducible by running the queries above against the generated dataset.*